Abode vs. Nest Secure vs. Ring Protect Home SecurityBy - 01/11/2018

 If purchased a la carte, the same equipment would sell in the $660-$700 range.
 Buying through T-Mobile offers significant savings on equipment but also on service.

-Through T-Mobile, you can combine Nest Aware and cellular backup for $10 (after a $5 monthly bill credit).
+Through T-Mobile, you can combine the 10-Day Nest Aware plan and cellular backup for $10 (after a $5 monthly bill credit).
 The $10 service fee is separate from the $10 equipment fee.
 In total, you would pay $20 per month.

 From the app, you can control and manage your Nest Secure system.
 Of course, you can arm and disarm your system, but you can also see sensor status as well as sensor history.
 For example, you can see if your door is open or closed and you can see when it was last opened and last closed.
 You can also use the app’s Remind Me feature to remind you to arm your system if you forget to do so.